 The Members of SC Agrotech Ltd

-(Formerly known as Sheel International Ltd.) Delhi
+(formerly known as Sheel international Ltd) Delhi

 Report on the Financial Statements

-The Company s Board of Directors is responsiblefor the matters stated in Section134(5) of the Companies Act 2013 ("the Act")with respect to the preparation of these financial statements that give a true and fair view of the financial position and financial performance of the Company in accordance withthe accounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
+We have audited the accompanying financial statements of SC Agrotech Ltd ("theCompany") which comprise the Balance Sheet as at 31st March 2019 the Statement ofProfit and Loss for the year and the Cash Flow Statement for the year then ended and asummary of significant accounting policies and other explanatory information.
+Management'sResponsibility for the Financial StatementThe Company's Board of Directors is responsiblefor the matters stated in Section 134(5) of the Companies Act 2013 ("the Act")with respect to the preparation of these financial statements that give a true and fairview of the financial position and financial performance of the Company in accordance withthe accounting principles generally accepted in India including the Accounting Standardsspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
 This responsibility also includes maintenance of adequate accounting recordsin accorda nce with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design

 Our responsibility is to express an opinion on these financial statements based on ouraudit.
 We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made there under.
 We conducted our audit in accordancewith the Standards on Auditing specified under Section 143(10) of the Act.
 Those Standards require that we comply with ethical requirements and plan and perform the audit toobtain reasonable assurance about whether the financial statements are free from materialmisstatement.
 An audit involves performing procedures to obtain audit evidence about theamounts and the disclosures in the financial statements.
 The procedures selected depend onthe auditor's judgment including the assessment of the risks of material misstatement ofthe f inancial statements whether due to fraud or error.
 In making those riskassessments the auditor considers internal financial control relevant to the

 Company's preparation of the financial statements that give a true and fair view inorder to design audit procedures that are appropriate in the circumstances but not forthe purpose of expressing an opinion on whether the Company has in place an adequateinternal financial control system over financial reporting and the operating effectivenessof such controls.
 An audit also includesevaluating the appropriateness of the accountingpolicies used and the reasonableness of the accounting estimates made by the Company'sDirectors as well as evaluating the overall presentation of the financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the f inancial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the f inancial statements.

 Report on Other Legal and Regulatory Requirements